 OSB board is cheaper than plywood for sale, when used as roof decking, sheathing and subfloor.
 This has no doubt contributed to its growth in popularity over recent years.
 Oriented Strand Board is often the favourite choice for projects where budget is a consideration.

 Plywood is approximately 10% stiffer than OSB and is, therefore, less likely to cause problems such as soft spongy floors, creaking floors and cracking of tiles when used as flooring.

-OSB panels can be manufactured in a range of thicknesses and strengths, and can also be manufactured in longer length panels (16 foot, and possibly more) than plywood (usually only available up to 10 or 12 foot).
+OSB panels can be manufactured in a range of thicknesses and strengths, and can also be manufactured in longer length panels (16 feet and possibly more) than plywood (usually only available up to 10 or 12 feet).
 This greater size can make OSB a preferable choice for projects where longer or wider panels are required.

-While Oriented Strand Board is water resistant, it is not waterproof and is less able to breathe and release moisture than plywood.
+While OSB is water-resistant, it is not waterproof and is less able to breathe and release moisture than plywood.
 OSB is, however also available in a version for exterior wall applications with a protective layer laminated to one side.
-Although this option is more expensive than standard Oriented Strand Board, it provides added durability and performance.
+Although this option is more expensive than standard OSB, it provides added durability and performance.